Learned SPARCOM: Unfolded Deep Super-Resolution Microscopy: Results

-Figure 5(a) presents the results for another experimental tubulin sequence, composed of a long sequence of 15,000 low-density frames \cite{EPFL2015}.
+Figure 6(a) presents the results for another experimental tubulin sequence, composed of a long sequence of 15,000 low-density frames \cite{EPFL2015}.
 The original, low-density frames were used to create a ground-truth image, using the ThunderSTORM ImageJ plugin \cite{ThunderSTORM}.
 To create high-density frames for testing the performance of the methods in high temporal resolution, we summed each group of 50 frames to obtain 300 high-density frames.
-The reported imaging parameters of this dataset are identical to that shown in Fig. 4, yet many parameters are unreported; nevertheless, they seem to be similar to the dataset Deep-STORM net2 and LSPARCOM TU were trained on.
-As can be seen, both versions of LSPARCOM and the version of SPARCOM that exploits prior knowledge of the PSF and requires fine-tuning the $\lambda$ parameter yield similar good results, yet are in diagreement with the Deep-STORM and ThunderSTORM reconstructions regarding a specific intersection area (see green frame).
-Since TunderSTORM can also be wrong, we are unsure which methods are correct.
+The reported imaging parameters of this dataset are identical to that shown in Fig. 5, yet many parameters are unreported; nevertheless, they seem to be similar to the dataset Deep-STORM net2 and LSPARCOM TU were trained on.
+As can be seen, both versions of LSPARCOM and the version of SPARCOM that exploits prior knowledge of the PSF and requires fine-tuning the $\lambda$ parameter yield similar good results, yet are in disagreement with the Deep-STORM and ThunderSTORM reconstructions regarding a specific intersection area (see green frame).
 LSPARCOM BT does suffer from three very subtle artifacts: slight halo effect, arcing and fragmentation.
 The Deep-STORM net2 gives an overall good reconstruction but a less sparse one, with a higher level of noise arising from false positive localizations.
 Deep-STORM net1, on the other hand, trained on significantly different imaging parameters, yields a blurry, pixelated reconstruction, slightly worse than that obtained by SPARCOM assuming a dirac delta PSF.
 In terms of runtime, SPARCOM reconstruction took 9.68 sec, LSPARCOM took 2.45 sec, and Deep-STORM ran for 49.5 sec for $300$ $64\times64$ input frames.